 Poor quality of the power switching causes incomplete contact with the star-shaped circuit breaker, resulting in short circuit faults or ground charging and discharging.

-Because the oil-immersed transformer is filled with oil, all connection positions have gaskets and rubber pads to prevent oil leakage.
+The oil-immersed transformer offered by oil immersed power transformer supplier is filled with oil, so all connection positions have gaskets and rubber pads to prevent oil leakage.
 After a long period of operation, some gaskets and rubber pads in the oil-immersed transformers become brittle and crack, causing oil leakage, resulting in a decrease in insulation characteristics after moisture returns, charging and discharging short circuit faults, and damage to oil-immersed transformers.

-Most of the high and low voltage lines of the oil-immersed transformer are introduced from the power transmission line.
+Most of the high and low voltage lines of the oil-immersed power transformer in china are introduced from the power transmission line.
 When the lightning arrester is not put into use immediately or the 10kV lightning arrester is not installed, the oil-immersed transformer is damaged when struck by lightning.

 When the low voltage side of the oil-immersed transformer has a grounding device or a two-color short circuit fault, it will cause a short circuit capacity that is 20 to 30 times higher than the rated voltage.

 Such a large current effect on the high-voltage winding will cause very large mechanical stress inside the electromagnetic coil, which will cause the electromagnetic coil to shrink.